dtrajkoski04/MTCG/Documentation.md

 - A **token** issued upon successful login to manage sessions securely.

 This model is central to the server's ability to authenticate and track user sessions during gameplay.

+### The Card Model

+The Card model serves as the base class for all cards in the system, representing both MonsterCard and SpellCard.
+This abstraction ensures extensibility and adherence to the specification.

+**Attributes**:
+- name: The unique name of the card.
+- damage: A constant value representing the card's attack power.
+- elementType: Indicates the elemental type (e.g., fire, water, normal).

+**Card Types**:
+- MonsterCard: Represents cards that are primarily monsters with physical attacks.
+Element types do not affect pure monster vs. monster battles.
+- SpellCard: Represents cards that use elemental-based spells, allowing for advantages or disadvantages based on elemental interactions.

+**Key Features**:
+- Both card types inherit from the Card base class.
+- Abstract methods like getCardType are overridden in subclasses to specify the card type.
+- Extensibility is ensured, allowing additional card-specific behaviors or attributes to be implemented later.
+- Usage in Gameplay: Cards are integral to the battle and trading mechanics, serving as the primary resources players use to compete or trade in the MTCG system.

 ### Database Configuration